-Procedures for Discussing and Reporting Unprofessional Conduct ombudspersons' task to listen to all concerns brought before them and to help in sorting out the problem.
+Procedures for Discussing and Reporting Unprofessional Conduct

+The department has a couple of individuals in the role of ombudsperson.
+The names of these individuals are announced each year.
+An ombudsperson is available to any member of our community who is aggrieved by the actions, or inactions, of the department, supervisors, mentors or peers.
+It is the ombudspersons' task to listen to all concerns brought before them and to help in sorting out the problem.
 Their actions can range all the way from helping to define the problem and assess its severity to, with the student's consent, bring the matter forward so that it can be dealt with by the formal mechanisms available in the department.